Bye Bye Happy Days!: Composition

 The song was written and composed by Simon Isogai, who also composed "Winter Magic", "Ima, Okuritai 'Arigatō'" and "Orion", released by the group, with arrangements by ArmySlick.

 The B-side "My Boy" is a Japanese version of the song "Date (My Boy)", released on the group's third Korean album Step.
 It was written and composed by Kim Won-hyun, and translated in Japanese by Kaori Moriwaka.

 "Beautiful Night" is a bonus track of the first press regular edition.
 It is a Korean song written and composed by Kim Won-hyun.
 It was used as opening theme song for their anime KARA the Animation.

 Music video

 A teaser for the music video of "Bye Bye Happy Days!" was released on March 13, 2013 through Kara's official Japanese YouTube page.
 The full music video was released two days later on the TV channel Space Shower TV Plus.

+Track listing

+Limited editions and CD only regular edition: